 Each remote observing run will also have a software and hardware check scheduled a couple days before the run.
 This insures that the equipment is functioning properly and that the remote observers know how to use it.
 You should contact Howard Isaacson prior to your run to get the passwords for the computers in rooms 144, 146, and 155.

 A printout of the remote VNC login procedure lives in a blue binder in the observing facilities, which provides a step-by-step set of instructions for logging into the Keck system for your observing run.

 Please use the remote observing station assigned in the calendar (144, 146, 155).

-The calendar below shows the nights booked for remote observing on Keck I and II and the Shane (3-m) and Nickel (40-inch) telescopes at Lick.
+The calendars linked below show the nights booked for remote observing on Keck I and II and the Shane (3-m) and Nickel (40-inch) telescopes at Lick.
 Observers should note which remote observing station they are assigned to.
-This calendar is maintained by Howard Isaacson (contact info below).
-Email him to reserve one of the remote observing stations (you also have to make a Keck reservation, as described above) or Room 144 during the day.
+These calendars are maintained by Brandye Johnson.
+Please email her (firstname.lastname@example.org) to reserve one of the remote observing stations (you also have to make a Keck reservation, as described above) or Room 144 during the day.

 - Keck Observing Schedule

 - Mauna Kea weather forecast